-The candidate receives a presentation topic; the task is to give the presentation.
+The candidate receives a presentation topic.
 Before meeting the examiner, the candidate has had ten minutes to prepare the presentation.
 The candidate may make notes in the preparation stage, but should not read aloud from a prepared script.

 Task 3 - Transactional Dialogues